alexanderameye/prefab-painter/README.md

 ![alt text](https://i.imgur.com/J9CQ67F.png)

+# Usage
+After you've download the files somewhere, open up the package manager in your Unity project and locate the package.json.
+This will import the tool as a Unity package.
+You can also just put all of files in your Unity project if you'd like to.

 # Features
 - Paint on every type of surface (plane, terrain, sphere,...)
 - Paint multiple types of prefabs at once